-The Essex Woodlands Project is an innovative and sustainable approach to the management of Essex County Council’s woodland estate that has been developed by Place Services in partnership with Essex County Council’s Country Parks.
+The Essex Woodland Project is an innovative and sustainable approach to the management of Essex County Council’s woodland estate that has been developed by Place Services in partnership with Essex County Council’s Country Parks.

 Place Services has been working with Essex County Council’s Country Parks since 2012 to provide health and safety and woodland management of the Council’s wooded estate within the main (staffed) Country Parks.
 In addition, Place Services has been exploring ways to sustainably manage remote (unstaffed) areas of woodlands in a way that minimises financial burdens on the County Council.
 With little or no active management over the past ten years, the woodlands have suffered from overgrown paths, unmanaged habitats and historic features and outdated interpretation materials.